-I am a PhD student in Psychology at the University of British Columbia, where I work with Catharine Winstanley to study the neuroscience of risky decision making.
-I also work as a User Research and Information Visualization consultant for Fisheries and Oceans Canada within the newly founded State of the Salmon program.
-I enjoy photographing and writing about the natural world, and occasionally contribute to publications and outdoor brands.
+I will be receiving my PhD in Psychology from the University of British Columbia in May 2019, and I am currently working as a user research and information visualization consultant for Fisheries and Oceans Canada within the newly founded State of the Salmon program.
+At UBC, I worked with Catharine Winstanley to study the neuroscience of risky decision making.
+I also enjoy photographing and writing about the natural world, and occasionally contribute to publications and outdoor brands.

 My research interests generally revolve around understanding behaviour, and I enjoy experimental design, data analysis,and information visualization.
 During my PhD, I specialized in developing experiments to describe, examine and manipulate decision making, especially in the context of risk or uncertainty (like gambling).
-In my consulting work, I work with a small team to understand the needs of fisheries scientists and managers, and build visualizations that help them gain insights into their data and improve their decision making.
+In my consulting work with the DFO, I work with a small team to understand the needs of fisheries scientists and managers, and build visualizations that help them gain insights into their data and improve their decision making.

 Here’s my resume.